ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CR34]>[O8]** Partially Persistent BPI Storage  MUST be append-only.

-Non-normative examples of such data bases are but not limited to OracleDB, MongoDB, PostGres, Cassandra and DynamoDB.
+Non-normative examples of such data bases are but not limited to OracleDB, MongoDB, PostGres, Cassandra, and DynamoDB.

 ### 7.5.2 BPI Storage: Decentralized Deployment